The 10 best Final Fantasy spinoff games

 Grimoire of the Rift has many similarities to Final Fantasy Tactics Advance, using the storybook Ivalice and a world ruled by the might of the Judges, but it takes a lighter tone with its story and doubles down on the gameplay.

-When comparing the two Final Fantasy Tactics Advance games, it’s fair to say that Grimoire of the Rift has a better combat system, with tons of character options and quests for the player to complete, while Final Fantasy Tactics Advance has the better story and characters, as it deals with much darker themes.
+When comparing the two Final Fantasy Tactics Advance games, it’s fair to say that Grimoire of the Rift has a better combat system, with many character options and quests for the player to complete.
+Final Fantasy Tactics Advance has a better story and characters, as it deals with much darker themes.

 World of Final Fantasy